spnkrtv/JBTA/inspectyourcode.md

 ## Code cleanup

-If you don’t want to fix all detected issues one by one, you can run the Code Cleanup and apply quick fixes to a set of issues.
+If you don’t want to fix all detected issues one by one, you can run the Code Cleanup and apply quick fixes to to all issues at once.
 <ol>
 <li>Click <b>Code</b> on the top menu and select <b>Code Cleanup</b>.</li>
 <li>In the Specify Code Cleanup Scope dialog, select a scope to apply: